The Cox ring of an embedded variety: Examples of Picard rank 3

-\begin{example} If we now make the flip of the strict transform of the line through the $2$ points of $\mathbb P^4$, we obtain a new toric $4$-fold $Z'$, such that the codimension-$2$ components of the irrelevant ideal are $\langle T_4,T_7\rangle$ and $\langle T_5,T_6\rangle$.
 In the following picture we display the effective cone of $\mathbb P$, the nef cone (in dark grey), and the movable one (the union of the nef cone and the light grey triangle).

 Let us consider a hypersurface $X'\subseteq Z'$ in the ample degree $3H-2E_1-2E_2$.
 An equation $f$ of $X'$ can be written as